9.00am Welcome: Pro-Vice Chancellor Research

 A. Giazotto (INFN): The VIRGO project

-D. McClelland (ANU): Interferometry for advanced laser interferometer gravitational wave
+D. McClelland (ANU): Interferometry for advanced laser interferometer gravitational wave detectors

 C. Lock (UWA): Quantum limited measurements of resonant masses